renatakarpenko3/renatakarpenko3/README.md

 ### Renata Karpenko
 **Starting data scientist**

-Highly-driven computer science student from Bard College in New York.
-I am determined to pursue my passion for technology and become a skilled computer scientist.
-I possess strong skills in programming languages such as Python and Java, and I am also proficient in web development using HTML and CSS.
+I'm currently a student at Bard College in New York, where I'm studying computer science.
+My goal is to become a computer scientist, and I'm passionate about gaining expertise in the field.
+I have strong skills in programming languages like Python and Java, and I'm also proficient in web development, working with HTML and CSS.
+My aim is to make a significant contribution to the world of technology and software development.